elephantrobotics/MarsCat-docs-en/page/6-MarsApp.md

 You can use "Status" in the menu to

-- Learn about MarsCat’s Levels and Experience Values
+- Learn about MarsCat's Levels and Experience Values
 - Learn about the status of MarsCat
-- Learn about MarsCat’s daily index
+- Learn about MarsCat's daily index

 P3: Remote control to unlock more interactive games

 You can visit "Play" in the menu to

 - Control MarsCat's move
-- Control MarsCat's voice
+- Display MarsCat's voice
-- Control MarsCat's vision
+- Display MarsCat's vision
-- Control MarsCat's sensor
+- Display MarsCat's sensor